mittelmark/pantcl/tests/sample.rst

    }

-Now an example where we hide the source code:
+Now an example where we hide the source code which should be normal if we like only to show the image but not the code:

 .. code-block:: kroki
    :caption: kroki example